 Put simply, websites that don’t meet Google’s Core Web Vitals will see a drop in the rankings.
-These metrics will be an important factor in how your site is evaluated by the search engine and will be a prerequisite to appear in Google’s Top Stories, which appear at the top of the results.
+These metrics will be an essential factor in how the search engine evaluates your site and will be a prerequisite to appear in Google’s Top Stories, which appear at the top of the results.

-It isn’t all doom and gloom though; overhauls like these are the perfect opportunity to gain a competitive advantage.
-If you’re prepared and can take the new guidelines on board, you can quickly adapt to the new system and beat out any competitors who have been slow on the uptake.
-As Google says, these metrics aren’t the only factor for ranking; however, if pages have similar content, the ones that also provide a quality user experience will be prioritised.
+It isn’t all doom and gloom; overhauls like these are the perfect opportunity to gain a competitive advantage.
+If you’re prepared and can take the new guidelines on board, you can quickly adapt to the new system and beat out competitors who have been slow on the uptake.
+As Google says, these metrics aren’t the only factor for ranking; however, if pages have similar content, the ones that also provide a quality user experience will be prioritized.
 This is where you want to be.

 You’ll need to renew your focus on the structure and function of your site.
-This doesn’t mean you can slack on the content side of things; rather, Google considers both what populates your webpages and how well they run.
+This doesn’t mean you can slack on the content side of things; instead, Google considers what populates your web pages and how well they run.
 You’ll need to nail both in order to reach your customers.

 Remember: Core Web Vitals are all about user experience.
-Focus on how your users actually use your site, and how you can improve, and you’ll be golden!
+Focus on how your users use your site and how you can improve, and you’ll be golden!